 \section{Conclusion}

-We study the perturbation of an empirical mean of random matrices from its expected value such that they are dependent and the distribution has a heavy-tail.
-The upper bound derived here is independent of dimension of the matrices, then is instead mainly described by a trace of the expectation and a tail of the distribution.
-In addition, a constant part of the upper bound increases with the strength of the dependence.
+We studied the deviations of the empirical mean of random matrices from its expected value in the dependent, heavy-tailed case.
+The upper bound derived here is independent of the dimension of the matrices but depends on the trace of the expectation and the tail of the distribution.
+Additionally, the upper bound increases with the strength of the dependence between the matrices.
 The proof here is based on a variational inequality and robustification by truncation.
-Our result is applied to the estimation problem of covariance operators/matrices, the parameter estimation in linear hidden Markov models, and linear regression under overparameterization.
+Our result is applied to the estimation problem of covariance operators/matrices, parameter estimation in linear hidden Markov models, and linear regression under overparameterization.

-The limitation of our result is the tightness of the obtained upper bound.
+A limitation of our result is the tightness of the obtained upper bound.
 It is difficult to achieve lower bounds when random matrices are dependent and heavy-tailed, while some lower bounds are known when they are independent and each element is Gaussian.
-The lower bound in this case is an interesting subject for future research.
+Therefore, deriving lower bounds in this case is an interesting subject for future research.